Adaptive estimation of the copula correlation matrix for semiparametric elliptical copulas: Introduction

+As we were completing this manuscript, we became aware of a result by Fang Han and Han Liu in \cite{HCL13} that is similar to (our) inequality (\ref{eq:Sigma_operator_norm}) in Theorem~\ref {thmm:main_operator_norm_bound}.
+In deriving their result, they also employed matrix concentration inequalities to arrive at a version of inequality (\ref{eq:T_hat_operator_norm_1}); then they invoked different proof techniques to arrive at a version of Lemma~\ref {lemma:first_order}, which led to their version of inequality (\ref {Lipschitz_Kendall}).
+Our work is independent.

-A second application of the bound for $\|\wh\Sigma-\Sigma\|_2$ appears in Section~\ref{sec:factor_model} in the study of the elliptical copula correlation factor model.
-The elliptical copula correlation factor model postulates that $X\in\RR^{d}$ follows a distribution from the semiparametric elliptical copula model, with the copula correlation matrix $\Sigma$ admitting the decomposition
+A second application of the bound on $\|\wh\Sigma-\Sigma\|_2$ appears in Section~\ref{sec:factor_model}.
+Here, we study the elliptical copula correlation factor model, which postulates that the copula correlation matrix $\Sigma$ of $X$ admits the decomposition